 In the midst of the COVID-19 coronavirus outbreak, many couples who were planning on getting married in the near future are wondering where exactly to turn to for help, and how the outbreak might affect their big day.
 There’s plenty to consider both logistically and financially, so if you’re getting married in the short term, we’re here to provide some helpful tips and advice so you can celebrate as safely as possible.

-Before getting into this, we want to emphasize that the safest option and our recommended approach is to postpone the wedding until virus-related risks subside.
+Before getting into this, we want to emphasize that the safest option and our recommended approach is to limit your guest size and follow safety precautions.
 For couples who choose to proceed, consider the options below for ways to minimize risk as much as possible.

 If you’re getting married in the next few months, avoid inviting a high guest count and consider alternative options, like live streaming your ceremony, instead.

 If you’re continuing on with your wedding festivities, the safest option is to do your best to keep your guest count low, or have no guests at all.
 Avoiding large gatherings is key, so if possible, keep your ceremony minimized to as few loved ones as possible.
 Videotaping or live streaming your ceremony to your guest list is a great way to still include those you love, without any of the risk that would be involved by gathering a large crowd together.
 You have plenty of options here: Skype, Facebook Live, Google Hangouts, or FaceTime can allow your guests to tune in virtually and still witness your ceremony.
 If your heart is still set on celebrating with your entire guest list, consider hosting a big reception or vow renewal after the outbreak subsides or dissipates.